Skip to main content

 What is a Liberal Arts Degree and What Can You Do With It?

-A liberal arts degree offers foundational knowledge across many different subject areas.
-Liberal arts students will find themselves exposed to ideas and topics that range from art to science and math.
+A liberal arts degree offers foundational knowledge across many different subject areas, from art, philosophy and language to history, science and math.
 A liberal arts degree provides general knowledge and career-relevant skills that prepare you for a range of professions.

-A liberal arts degree includes the study of history, literature, writing, philosophy, sociology, psychology, creative arts and more.
-Liberal arts programs are designed to help you formulate compelling arguments, communicate well and solve problems.
+A liberal arts degree includes the study of history, literature, writing, philosophy, creative arts and more.
+These programs are designed to help you formulate compelling arguments, communicate well and solve problems.

-Studying liberal arts can equip you "with a myriad of colors to paint with to create a vibrant career picture," said Torian Parker, an instructional designer and former career advisor at Southern New Hampshire University (SNHU).
+According to Torian Parker-McNeill, a people experience program manager and former career advisor at Southern New Hampshire University (SNHU), studying these subjects can equip you "with a myriad of colors to paint with to create a vibrant career picture."
 That's because the degree programs are designed to develop soft skills such as:

 • Collaboration